Starting a Group Successfully

 Of course, this has been a very brief outline of the typical group starting experience.
-The most important things I can stress to you are to read your GRG, follow your campus' policies, and ask questions if you have them.
-I always notice that the groups who email me (or our other campus organizers) with questions tend to be the successful ones, so don't hesitate to.
-Other than that, we will see you all next week for another GSP article!
+The most important things we can stress to you are to read your GRG, follow your campus' policies, and ask questions if you have them.
+The groups who email us with questions tend to be the successful ones, so don't hesitate to.